amitca71/pipeline_mysql_postgres_confluent_ksqldb/README.md

 Minio –used as S3 sink (configuration s3-minio-sink.json)

 ksql- confluent ksql (due to lack of time and memory issues, I couldn’t track why cant be seen of control center).

+kafkacat - command line interaction with the kafka cluster
+   (complemented with shell script for tombstone kafka connect debezium connectors)

 transformation can be done by gui after system boot on : http://localhost:9021/clusters/c5ziYokZTuO1G9kb8CBZkA/ksql/ksqldb1/editor